 In addition to the case number, the State Department will provide a list of documents needed for the initial review the waiver application, and general instructions on how to proceed with that waiver.
 Usually, the next step is to contact the J visa holder’s embassy in the United States to follow their own country’s requirements for the process.
 Each nation has a different procedure.
 However, the Department of State procedure must be followed in all cases.

 The applicant should begin this process as early as possible.
 USCIS (formerly the INS) processing times can be lengthy, and individual countries’ governmental offices can also be slow in responding to requests.
-If the waiver is not received and a new status is not applied for (and approved by USCIS, in most instances) before the end of the J training period, the person likely must depart or will be deemed out of status, and could possibly have difficulty changing to a new status.
+If the waiver is not received and a new status is not applied for (and approved by USCIS, in most instances) before the end of the J training period, the person likely must depart or will be deemed out of status and could possibly have difficulty changing to a new status.
 A Michigan attorney could help an applicant with the process for receiving a J waiver.
 Call today to get started.